 Sociology is the study of human social relationships and institutions.
 The areas of focus for sociology are diverse.
 They can range from crime to religion, from the family to the state, from the divisions of race and social class to the shared beliefs of a common culture, and from social stability to radical change in whole societies.

 Sociology offers a wide range of modules and courses with varied options of specialisation.
 Students can choose what is interesting to them and formulate the focus of their studies themselves.
 Credit points are often earned by writing papers, exams and giving presentations.

-Many sociology graduates focus their studies in particular tracks, such as theories, research methods, crim and punishment, or social welfare.
-With a specialisation in sociology, most graduates pursue career paths that compliment those topics, such as social workers, couseling, correctionaly rehabilitation, or communuty development.
+Many sociology graduates focus their studies in particular tracks, such as theories, research methods, crime and punishment, or social welfare.
+With a specialisation in sociology, most graduates pursue career paths that complement those topics, such as social workers, counseling, correctional rehabilitation, or community development.

 If you’re considering pursuing a degree in sociology, then let us help you find the best university for you.
 U-Multirank’s ‘For students’ track offers personalised university comparisons, so you can find the university that best matches you.
 U-Multirank’s subject rankings provide the feedback of more than 100,000 current students studying at the respective universities, offering a unique student perspective to the rankings via our Teaching & Learning dimension.
 Create your own personalised rankings today, and compare universities according to what matters most to you.
 To start, make sure to select sociology as your subject of interest and we’ll help guide you through the rest.